 The Control Talk Blog provides guidance from a user's viewpoint on the design of automation systems, equipment, and piping for process control improvement.
 Details are offered on the selection and installation of PID controllers, control valves, variable speed drives, and measurements to maximize loop performance.
 The blogs are often more intensive and extensive and less vendor specific than a white paper.
 The goal is an advancement of the profession by sharing conceptual principle based knowledge.

 Greg McMillan is a retired Senior Fellow from Solutia/Monsanto and an ISA Fellow.
-At present, he contracts with Emerson DeltaV R&D via CDI Process & Industrial in Austin and consults for MYNAH Simulation Technologies in Saint Louis.
-Greg received the ISA Kermit Fischer Environmental Award for pH control in 1991, received the Control magazine Engineer of the Year Award for the Process Industry in 1994, was inducted into the Control magazine Process Automation Hall of Fame in 2001, was honored by InTech magazine in 2003 as one of the most influential innovators in automation, and received the ISA Life Achievement Award in 2010.
+At present, McMillan is a part time modeling and control consultant in Technology for Process Simulation for Emerson Automation Solutions specializing in the use of the Virtual Plant for exploring new opportunities.
+He spends most of his time writing, teaching and leading the ISA Mentor Program he founded in 2011.
+He received the ISA Kermit Fischer Environmental Award for pH control in 1991, received the Control magazine Engineer of the Year Award for the Process Industry in 1994, was inducted into the Control magazine Process Automation Hall of Fame in 2001, was honored by InTech magazine in 2003 as one of the most influential innovators in automation, and received the ISA Life Achievement Award in 2010.

 The major types of process responses and the different worlds of process applications are presented.
 Additionally, the oversight of not including and understanding the contribution of automation dynamics is addressed.
 The discussion of the response of the PID is started.

 The key aspects of good vessel temperature and pH control are often not recognized.
 Here we provide some simple guidance and overview of the benefits of a particular strategy and implementation guidelines that should be commonly used.